dc-nrx/GitHubSample/README.md

 - Moving response parsing & disc access operations to a background thread.
 However, taking into account the rather limited magnitude of these operations in the app, it might not be feasible.
 - Pull Request pipeline - 1) run unit- (and UI-, if any) tests and block merge to develop/main if any fails.
 2) check minimum test coverage for `ViewModel` and `API` packages and block the PR if it is not sufficient.
 - Enhance TipKit integration
+- Tune the image resize animation in user details (e.g. animation path of the text and overlap with the image while animating)